SebastianUA/Certified-Kubernetes-Security-Specialist/README.md

 ### 1. Restrict access to Kubernetes API

 When it comes to Kubernetes Production Implementation restricting API access is very important.
 Restricting access to the API server is about three things:
-- Authentication
+- Authentication in Kubernetes.
-- Authorization
+- Authorization in Kubernetes.
 - Admission Control The primary topics under this section would be bootstrap tokens, RBAC, ABAC, service account, and admission webhooks.
-- Cluster API access methods
+- Cluster API access methods.
-- Kubernetes API Access Security
+- Kubernetes API Access Security.
-- Authentication
-- Authorization
-- Admission Controllers
+- Admission Controllers in Kubernetes.
-- Admission Webhooks
+- Admission Webhooks in Kubernetes.

 Examples:
  - <details><summary>Example_1: Blocking anonymous access to use API:</summary>